 Stand Up Paddle Board with Kids on Lake Tahoe

 You might recognize photos of the beautiful alpine lake, Lake Tahoe which straddles California and Nevada in the Sierra Nevada mountain range.
-Lake Tahoe is a year-round destination for anyone who loves the outdoors and adventure, however Summer is hard to beat with activities on and off the water.
+Lake Tahoe is a year-round destination for anyone who loves the outdoors and adventure, but summer is hard to beat for activities on and off the water.

 There is something for everyone here, whether you want to relax at one of many beaches dotting the lake, hike or bike one of the hundreds of trails, or get out on the water.